Background

 For example, logical drive E has been changed to drive X and a new drive E has been added:

-- Perform a restore of the drive using the ESE client, making sure that all file and folder permissions are restored.
+- Perform a restore of the drive using the ESE Agent.
+Make sure the option Restore file and folder permissions is selected in the Advanced options.

-- When the data restore has completed, any applications that use the drive letter can be restarted.
+- When the data restore has completed, restart any applications that use the drive letter.

 - The original logical drive and extended partition can be deleted.

-Data can be restored over the wire or from a local copy if you have the feature configured.
+Data can also be restored from a local copy if you have the feature configured.

 Comments